Graham Kavanagh: Managerial career

 On 9 January 2009, Kavanagh was released by Sunderland and returned to Carlisle on a permanent basis as a player-coach.
 In April 2013, Kavanagh continued his post as Assistant Manager at the end of the 2012–13 season, after signing a new one-year deal.
 In September 2013 manager Greg Abbott was sacked and Kavanagh was installed as caretaker manager.
 Kavanagh was then appointed manager on a permanent basis on 30 September 2013 signing a two-year contract.
 Carlisle were 22nd on the ladder at the time of Kavanagh's caretaker appointment, and finished the 2013–14 season in the same position, to be relegated to League Two.
 After a poor start to the 2014–15 season Kavanagh left Carlisle on 1 September 2014.

 International career

 Kavanagh earned 16 international caps for the Republic of Ireland, the last of which was on 16 August 2006 against the Netherlands.

 Personal life

-His son Calum is a professional footballer for Bradford City, having started his career at Middlesbrough.
+His son Calum is a professional footballer for Oldham Athletic, having started his career at Middlesbrough.